xuguodong03/SSKD/README.md

 ```
 where you can specify the architecture via flag `--arch`

+You can also download all the pre-trained teacher models [here](https://drive.google.com/drive/folders/1vJ0VdeFRd9a50ObbBD8SslBtmqmj8p8r?usp=sharing).

 ### Student Training
 An example of student training is:
 ```